0xGupta/General_Writeups/Challenges/SSTI/README.md

 ## Initial Analysis - Recon

-We have been provided with IP Address of the website along with source code.
+We were provided with the website’s IP address along with the source code.
 <img src="../image/challenge.png" alt="challenge" width="500"/>

 As we have code available, we will perform some static code review followed by dynamic app testing.